the-louie/lewm/README.md

 # LEWM - Louies ESP Wireless Monitor
-Super basic code (in the earlist of stages) for pinging two hosts, doing a DNS request, checking RSSI and reporting it via MQTT.
+Super basic code (in the earlist of stages) for pinging the local gateway, checking RSSI and reporting it via MQTT.
+The idea is to only test the wireless link between the client and the Wifi-AP, other tests is better performed by other hosts in the network.

 # TODO
-* Clean the code up and refactor it inte readable chunks
+* Clean the code up and refactor it inte "readable" chunks
-* Make ping targets configurable
-* Make it possible to define an arbitrary number of ping targets